 What is a PET/CT scan?

-Positron Emission Tomography/Computed Tomography is an imaging tool that uses a small amount of radiation to create images of internal anatomy.
-CT and PET are combined in one imaging session that gives a wealth of anatomical and physiological data.
+Positron Emission Tomography combined with Computed Tomography is an imaging tool that uses a small amount of a radioactive pharmaceutical to create images of internal anatomy and physiology.
+PET and CT are combined in one imaging session that gives a wealth of anatomical and physiological data.

 It is used for the diagnoses, staging, and treatment monitoring of cancer patients.
 It is also used in the differential diagnosis of Alzheimer’s disease versus fronto-temporal dementia and in the detection of amyloid plaques.

-We perform FDG, Axumin, Netspot and Amyvid PET/CT’s.
+We perform FDG, Amyvid, Axumin, Locametz, Netspot and Pylarify PET/CT scans.

 What is involved in the process of a PET/CT scan?

-Patients are injected with a small amount of radioactive glucose (radiopharmaceutical) and then relax in a quiet room for approximately 1 hour.
-Afterward, they are scanned (15 minutes) to map the distribution of the radiopharmaceutical.
-Those images are interpreted by a radiologist and a report of his findings is generated.
+Patients are injected with a small amount of radioactive (positron emitting) pharmaceutical and asked to relax in a quiet room for approximately 1 hour.
+Then they are scanned for approximately 12 minutes to map the distribution of the radiopharmaceutical.
+Those images are interpreted by a radiologist (a physician licensed to review the scan) and a report of his findings is generated.
 From start to finish, the process is less than 2 hours, and the patient will have no sensation whatsoever from the radiopharmaceutical.
-The process varies slightly for Axumin, Netspot and Amyvid scans.

 What preparations need to be made for a PET/CT scan?